 Growth Chart – Weights and Food Amounts

-The chart below gives amounts to feed and goal weights for puppies at various ages.
-Amounts to feed can vary greatly.
+The chart below gives amounts of TLC Puppy Food (our favorite dry dog food) to feed a Golden Retriever and goal weights for puppies at various ages.
+Amounts to feed can vary greatly depending on the dog.
 It is more important to keep your dog’s weight in the correct range.
 Where in the range your dog should fall is discussed below.

 Our feeding recommendations will mean feeding a little less (or at least on the low end) of dog food bag guidelines until your puppy is over 5 months.
 Dog food bag recommendations can be deceiving.
 If your puppy grows too fast, he will be bumped into the category of a larger dog on the dog food bag chart.
 When a puppy has grown too fast, you need to be cutting down the food, but if you are following a food bag’s recommendation, the larger category that your over-fed dog is now in will tell you to over-feed even more.
 Following dog food bag recommendations will often lead you down a path of causing your puppy to grow too fast.